-"Discover China In Seattle - August 1984"
+"Discover China In Seattle" - August 1984

 The practice of Chinese medicine has a history of more than five thousand years, its beginning dating back to Shen-nong (the "saintly farmer"), who tried hundreds of herbs in order to "cure people of their illness."

 Since ancient times, when Chinese doctors first observed the remarkable curative powers of certain plants, traditional Chinese medicine has been centered in the herb garden.
 Generations of scientists have painstakingly studied and codified the properties of thousands of medicinal plants and their infinite combinations.
-Many of theses herbal remedies are commonly found in modern hospitals, and 75 percent of traditional medicines now in use are entirely plant-derived.
+Many of these herbal remedies are commonly found in modern hospitals, and 75 percent of traditional medicines now in use are entirely plant-derived.

 These are pictures of some herbal medicines used in China.
 Some of them are extremely rare.
 But some of them are just everyday plants which you might have pulled them out as weed from your backyard.